 A. Student Affairs

-- The Law School Student Affairs offices are located in Suite 127 of the Student Services
+- The Law School Student Affairs office is located in Suite 127 of the Student Services

 Suite on the first floor of the School of Law.
 The staff of Student Affairs comprises

 - Accommodations & Disability Services

 - Bar Review Loans